AlexandreSeb97/tide-finder/README.md

 # tide-finder
 This tool finds the tide schedule* of a site using the LAT/LON and timestamp from a satellite observation, helping tie observations to the tidal profile for better analysis of coastal/wetland environments.

+The tide schedule will be found from closest public records and the TPXO model.

+*for complex topographies (like inland/embayment areas with shallow water) it is recommended to use inverse solutions as these would fit the data better.